Musiliu Obanikoro: Later career

 In April 2007 Musiliu Obanikoro ran for governor of Lagos State on the PDP ticket, but lost the election to Babatunde Fashola of the Action Congress.

 The election was marred by violence.
 In one incident, Musiliu Obanikoro was said to have narrowly escaped death in an armed attack on his car in Ikeja.

 His nomination as PDP candidate was controversial.
 Hilda Williams, widow of the murdered Engineer Funsho Williams, had been declared winner of the Lagos PDP primaries, but the PDP National Executive Committee (NEC) led by Ahmadu Ali gave the ticket to Obanikoro.
 The disunited PDP under Bode George also lost the Lagos State Senate and all but one House of Representatives and 37 State House of Assembly seats to the AC.

 In a newspaper interview in July 2007, Obanikoro called on the Federal Government to declare a state of emergency in Lagos State, claiming that infrastructures and values had completely collapsed.

 President Umaru Yar'Adua appointed Musiliu Obanikoro as Nigerian High commissioner to Ghana in May 2008.

 Divisions between factions in the Lagos State PDP which had surfaced before the 2007 elections continued until a series of meeting in October 2009, where the differences were resolved.

-He is rumoured to be interested in contesting for the governorship of Lagos state in the 2015 polls and will be up against the likes of Jimi Agbaje, Adebayo Doherty and Kitoye Branco-Rhodes for the PDP ticket.
-He later made his interest in the gubernatorial ticket of his party public and official but later dropped the ambition to support Jimi Agbaje.

 Following the 2015 news scandal involving illegal diversion of $2billion of funds meant to fight the Boko Haram insurgency, authorities of the Economic and Financial Crimes Commission (EFCC) arrested Obanikoro and slammed him with money laundering charges.
 He later described to authorities how he used his office to divert five million dollars (about N1.8 billion) from public funds meant for purchase of arms to top personalities and figures such as former Governor of Ekiti State in Nigeria, Ayodele Fayose.